swagger-api/swagger-ui/flavors/swagger-ui-react/README.md

 ## Limitations

-* Not all configuration bindings are available.
+* Not all configuration bindings have been tested.
 * Some props are only applied on mount, and cannot be updated reliably.
 * OAuth redirection handling is not supported.
 * Topbar/Standalone mode is not supported.